 Bolster dog beds: Some dogs like to sleep with their head on a pillow or armrest, and bolster beds give them that support.
 Some have bolsters along the back and sides, and some are made with a bolster all around the bed.
 Dogs who sleep curled up or like to snuggle will appreciate the security of these nest-like beds.

 Pillow beds: A small dog or one with fine hair who needs extra warmth will like being able to nestle down into a pillow bed that lets him sink into the softness.
 Most are filled with shredded memory foam or other types of polyester fiber.
-Make sure the cover is removable and washable: you don't want to wash the bed itself because it can break down the fill material.
+Make sure the dog bed itself or the cover is removable and washable.

 Dog Beds for Specific Needs